 The idea of explicitly planning for your pet after you’re gone might seem strange to some.
 However, if you’re a pet owner, you may have experienced more of a relationship with your fur baby than your human family.
 In fact, it is most likely the reason you were drawn to this article.

 So, what can you do?
 It might come as a surprise, but Tennessee law actually allows pet owners to leave instructions regarding the care of their beloved animals as part of an estate plan.
+With a trust for your pet, you can ensure long-term care, legal protection, and seamless continuity of care if you pass on or become incapacitated.

 Tennessee Law and Pet Trusts